deanstein/CinderellaCityProject/README.md

 			- Requires Scripts:
 				- **ManageFPSControllers** (Script Component)
 					- Responsible for keeping track of the current FPSController
+			- **FPSCharacter** (GameObject)
+				- Unity Standard Asset, Responsible for the player's camera
+				- Requires Scripts:
+					- **ToggleCameraEffectsByShortcut** (Script Component)
+						- Responsible for watching for keyboard events and toggling scene effects
 		- **UILauncher** (GameObject)
 			- Holds scripts for generating UI (as children of the launcher), and for toggling between scenes
 				- Requires Scripts:
 				- **ToggleVisibilityByShortcut** (Script Component)
-					- Responsible for watching for keyboard events and toggling between Scenes
+					- Responsible for watching for keyboard events and toggling between Scenes (including menus)
 		- **CubeMapRenderPosition** (GameObject)
 			- Represents a position in space from which to execute CubeMap updates, for use in glassy reflections